hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/dependencies.md

 # Job Dependencies

-## Description

 This pages describes the SLURM depencency feature.

-## Use cases

 This feature is used when you need to chain jobs, due to dependencies.
 For example:

 - a preprocessing job with 1 core should be followed by a simulation with 40 cores.
 Results should be post processed with a single core job.
 - a post processing job should be submitted after all tasks of a job array are finished